How Many Days Can You Be Absent in Matric?

 By |

-How many days of school can you miss in SA, How Many Days Can You Be Absent in Matric
+How Many Days Can You Be Absent in Matric?

 How Many Days Are You Allowed To Miss Matric Classes

-The main tenets of the policy are that all students, with the exception of those in Grade 12, must show up to class on each and every school day, including break times and the hours before, during, and after exams.
+The main tenets of the policy are that all students, except those in Grade 12, must show up to class on each school day, including break times and the hours before, during, and after exams.

 Students in grade 12 may also take five days off for study before the first day of the National Senior Certificate (NSC) Examination, and if a student misses ten consecutive days of class without an excuse, their records will be removed from the class register.